 This is a free sample course

-Black history is a part of American history, which takes a look at the journey of African Americans in the United States.
+Black history is a part of American history, which takes a look at the journey of African-Americans in the United States.
 In the early 16th century, Africans assisted Spanish and Portuguese navigators in exploring the Americas.
 By the 17th century, the continuous history of Africans in the United States started in Jamestown, Virginia.
 Enslaved Africans worked in plantations and households for more than two centuries.

 Decades before the outbreak of the Civil War in 1861, post-colonial America faced tension over the issues of slavery intertwined with territorial expansion and state’s rights.
 Historians argue that the institution of slavery was the main reason behind one of the bloodiest wars in American history.

-In the 1950s, African Americans formed the civil rights movement to fight for their equal rights under the US Constitution.
-Despite the existence of Reconstruction Amendments, black communities continued to endure racial segregation and discrimination in America, especially in Southern states.
+In the 1950s, African-Americans formed the civil rights movement to fight for their equal rights under the US Constitution.
+Despite the existence of Reconstruction Amendments, Black communities continued to endure racial segregation and discrimination in America, especially in Southern states.
 The increase in civil rights activities during the post-World War era led to the gradual removal of Jim Crow Laws.

 The election of Barack Obama as the 44th President of the United States in 2008 took African-American history to the next level.
-The majority are largely descendants of enslaved Africans and they have become one of largest of many ethnic minority groups in the United States.
+The majority are largely descendants of enslaved Africans and they have become one of the largest of many ethnic minority groups in the United States.
 When their ancestors arrived in the New World, no rights were granted until they reached an era of activism.